Securosis/PragmaticNetSecCloud/PragmaticNetSecCloud.md

 * It's an early market, but there are some assessment tools that can help.
 Especially to analyze security groups/network security and compare it to best practices.
 * You can use the cloud provider's console in many cases, but most of them don't provide a good overall network view.
 If you don't have a tool to help, you can use scripting and API calls to pull down the raw configuration and manually analyze it.

-### Integrating with Development
+###Integrating with Development

-In the broadest sense there are two kinds of cloud deployments — applications you build and run in the cloud (or hybrid), and core infrastructure (like file and mail servers) you transition to cloud.
+In the broadest sense there are two kinds of cloud deployments -- applications you build and run in the cloud (or hybrid), and core infrastructure (like file and mail servers) you transition to cloud.
 While developers play a central role in the former, they are also often involved in the latter.

 Cloud is essentially *software defined everything*.
 We build and manage all kinds of cloud deployments using code.
 Even if you start by merely transitioning a few servers into virtual machines on a cloud provider, you will always end up defining and managing much of your environment in code.